Tiana Sumanasekera: Senior gymnastics career

-2023
+2023–2025: Representing the United States

-Sumanasekera turned senior in 2023.
+Sumanasekera became age-eligible for senior level competition in 2023.
 She made her senior debut at the 2023 Winter Cup where she only competed on uneven bars and balance beam.
-In April she was named to the team to compete at the Pan American Championships alongside Zoe Miller, Addison Fatta, Joscelyn Roberson, Nola Matthews and traveling replacement athlete Madray Johnson.
-During the Pan American Championships she won gold on balance beam and individual all-around and silver on floor.
-During the team final Sumanasekera contributed on vault, balance beam, and floor exercise towards the USA's first place finish.
+In April she was named to the team to compete at the 2023 Pan American Championships alongside Zoe Miller, Addison Fatta, Joscelyn Roberson, Nola Matthews and traveling replacement athlete Madray Johnson.
+During the competition she won gold in the all-around and on balance beam and won silver on floor exercise behind teammate Roberson.
+During the team final Sumanasekera contributed scores on vault, balance beam, and floor exercise towards the USA's first place finish.
 In September, Sumanasekera was named to the team to compete at the 2023 Pan American Games alongside Jordan Chiles, Kayla DiCello, Kaliya Lincoln, and Miller.

-2024
+Together they won gold as a team.

 Sumanasekera competed at the 2024 City of Jesolo Trophy where helped the USA finish third as a team behind Italy and Brazil.
-She next competed at the Core Hydration Classic where she finished sixth in the all-around.
-At the National Championships Sumanasekera placed ninth in the all-around and third on floor exercise behind Simone Biles and Kayla DiCello.
+She next competed at the 2024 Core Hydration Classic where she finished sixth in the all-around.
+At the 2024 National Championships Sumanasekera placed ninth in the all-around and third on floor exercise behind Simone Biles and Kayla DiCello.
 As a result, she qualified for the 2024 Olympic Trials.
 At the Olympic trials, Sumanasekera finished eighth in the all-around and third on balance beam behind Joscelyn Roberson and Hezly Rivera.
 She was named as a non-traveling alternate for the 2024 Olympic team.

-2025

-In May Sumanasekera was selected to compete at the 2025 Pan American Championships alongside Dulcy Caylor, Jayla Hang, Gabrielle Hardie, Hezly Rivera, and alternate Alessia Rosa.
+Sumanasekera was selected to compete at the 2025 Pan American Championships alongside Dulcy Caylor, Jayla Hang, Gabrielle Hardie, Hezly Rivera, and alternate Alessia Rosa.
 During the team final she contributed a score on the balance beam towards the United States' first place finish.
+At the 2025 U.S. National Championships she finished ninth in the all-around.

+2026–present: Representing Sri Lanka

+In June 2026, Sumanasekera announced that going forward she would be representing Sri Lanka in international competition, describing the decision as both a proud and emotional milestone in her career.
+She announced that she would make her debut for Sri Lanka at the 2026 Commonwealth Games where she'd only compete on balance beam due to a shoulder injury.